json-schema-org/json-schema-spec/proposals/propertyDependencies.md

 ## Change Description

+The `propertyDependencies` keyword will be added to the `https://json-schema.org/vocab/applicator` [applicator vocabulary](../jsonschema-core.html#applicatorvocab).

 1. The following will be added to the JSON Schema Core specification as a subsection of "Keywords for Applying Subschemas Conditionally".
     > ### `propertyDependencies`